-20 Abstract
+Abstract

-- 21 Wave-particle interactions play a key role in radiation belt dynamics.
-Traditionally, Ultra-Low - 22 Frequency (ULF) wave-particle interaction is parameterised statistically by a small number of - 23 controlling factors for given solar wind driving conditions or geomagnetic activity levels.
-Here, - 24 we investigate solar wind driving of ultra-low frequency (ULF) wave power and the role of the - 25 magnetosphere in screening that power from penetrating deep into the inner magnetosphere.
-We - 26 demonstrate that, during enhanced ring current intensity, the Alfvén continuum plummets, - allowing lower frequency waves to penetrate deeper into the magnetosphere than during quiet - 28 periods.
-With this penetration, ULF wave power is able to accumulate closer to the Earth than - characterised by statistical models.
-During periods of enhanced solar wind driving such as - 30 coronal mass ejection driven storms, where ring current intensities maximise, the observed 31 penetration provides a simple physics-based reason for why storm-time ULF wave power is - penetration provides a simple physics-based reason for why storm-time U different compared to non-storm time waves.
+Wave-particle interactions play a key role in radiation belt dynamics.
+Traditionally, Ultra-Low Frequency (ULF) wave-particle interaction is parameterised statistically by a small number of controlling factors for given solar wind driving conditions or geomagnetic activity levels.
+Here, we investigate solar wind driving of ultra-low frequency (ULF) wave power and the role of the magnetosphere in screening that power from penetrating deep into the inner magnetosphere.
+We demonstrate that, during enhanced ring current intensity, the Alfvén continuum plummets, allowing lower frequency waves to penetrate deeper into the magnetosphere than during quiet periods.
+With this penetration, ULF wave power is able to accumulate closer to the Earth than characterised by statistical models.
+During periods of enhanced solar wind driving such as coronal mass ejection driven storms, where ring current intensities maximise, the observed penetration provides a simple physics-based reason for why storm-time ULF wave power is different compared to non-storm time waves.

-33 Plain Language Summary
+Plain Language Summary

-- 34 Geomagnetic storms are the most dynamic and unpredictable phenomena in near-Earth space. - 35 During geomagnetic storms, the Van Allen Radiation Belts can be significantly enhanced, via a - number of physical processes.
-One of these processes is the action of large-scale Ultra-Low - 37 Frequency (ULF) waves which are in large part directly related to the prevailing solar wind - conditions.
-In this study, we show that the conditions and internal structuring in near-Earth - 39 space during a geomagnetic storm dictate how close to the Earth these large-scale waves can - 40 reach.
-Through a combination of ground-based and in-situ measurements, we show how - 41 magnetic field strength and heavy ions control where these waves can access.
-We show that - 42 conditions both internal and external to near-Earth space must be taken into account to - 43 understand the behavior of waves, and therefore radiation belt particle dynamics, during - 44 geomagnetic storms. - 45 energies >500 keV) in the radiation belts, the balance between acceleration, transport and loss 48 processes must be known.
-Electromagnetic waves across a large range of frequencies mediate the energy transfer processes in the plasma through a myriad of wave-particle interactions.
-This 50 is especially true during geomagnetic storms, where the electrons in the radiation belt and the 51 electromagnetic waves shaping their dynamics are at their most variable (Murphy et al., 2016; 52
+Geomagnetic storms are the most dynamic and unpredictable phenomena in near-Earth space.
+During geomagnetic storms, the Van Allen Radiation Belts can be significantly enhanced, via a number of physical processes.
+One of these processes is the action of large-scale Ultra-Low Frequency (ULF) waves which are in large part directly related to the prevailing solar wind conditions.
+In this study, we show that the conditions and internal structuring in near-Earth space during a geomagnetic storm dictate how close to the Earth these large-scale waves can reach.
+Through a combination of ground-based and in-situ measurements, we show how magnetic field strength and heavy ions control where these waves can access.
+We show that conditions both internal and external to near-Earth space must be taken into account to understand the behavior of waves, and therefore radiation belt particle dynamics, during geomagnetic storms.

-1 Introduction 46
+1 Introduction